-The Faroe Islands have a large liquidity reserve, amounting to DKK3.4 billion as of the end of December 2019 (compared with DKK3.7 billion in December 2018), which is well above the internal minimum liquidity threshold of DKK2.9 billion.
-In the context of the pandemic and recent funding activities, the Faroe Islands displays a liquidity reserve of DKK4.5 billion as of mid-2020.
+The Faroe Islands have a large liquidity reserve, amounting to DKK4.5 billion as of the end of December 2020 (compared with DKK3.5 billion in December 2019), which is well above the internal minimum liquidity threshold of DKK3.3 billion in 2021, based upon 15% of GDP from two years prior.
+As such, the minimum liquidity threshold in 2022 will be lower than this year's due to the decrease in GDP in 2020.
+In the context of the pandemic and recent funding activities, the Faroe Islands displays a liquidity reserve of DKK3.9 billion as of June 2021.
 According to the guidelines, this reserve is only to be used during times of heightened market stress - if the reserve is drawn upon and drops below 15% of the GDP, it is expected to be addressed and to again reach internal limits during the next borrowing round.

-The 2019 liquidity reserve represented around 16% of the Faroese GDP or 89% of its outstanding direct debt.
+The 2020 liquidity reserve represented around 23% of the Faroese GDP or 69% of its outstanding debt (Moody's adjusted).
 The reserve amount exceeds necessary borrowing requirements in any single year, and this mitigates the refinancing risk significantly.
 The liquidity pool is sufficient to cover scheduled debt repayments for the next four years.
 In June 2020, the government issued two bonds, amounting to DKK2.945 billion, of which DKK1.345 was refinancing of maturing debt.
-The remaining DKK1.6 billion was issued to pre-fund expected deficits in 2020 and 2021.
+The remaining DKK1.6 billion was issued to prefund expected deficits in 2020 and 2021.
 The liquidity reserve fund is invested in a portfolio of highly rated securities, with investments spread across various asset classes with defined limits to maximise the returns.
-Around two third of the total liquidity pool is invested in Aaa-rated securities.
+Around two thirds of the total liquidity pool is invested in Aaa-rated securities.